matzolla/StellarGraph_approach_research_paper_classification/README.md

 5. Working on colab, you just need to upload the zip file associated to this repository and put in the directory of the unzip file in the function called *Gmodel*

 #### How it works
+Graph convolutional neural network (GCN) work directly with Graph data in our case the cora dataset, in which each data point is represented as a node and there exist communications with one another.
+For each node, we get the feature information from all its neighbors together with the feature of itself.
+Finally, we feed these average values into a neural network to perform predictions.
+Similarly with stellargraph , we create a generator (